 Work locations and expenses

 As a director who runs your own UK company, you may travel to different locations for business reasons.
 Therefore, you may incur incidental travel expenses if you stay away from home overnight for work-related reasons.

 To summarise the Personal Incidental Expenses meaning, you will more than likely incur some personal incidental overnight expenses when your work involves a stay away from home overnight.
 Although personal incidentals are non-business, the PIEs allowance is an overnight expenses allowance and it covers such personal expenses.
 When you can claim the overnight allowance, it can be part of your overall business expense report, saving your company tax.

-Personal Incidental Expenses (UK)
+How do Personal Incidental Expenses (UK) work?

 Besides the travel expenses you incur, you can also claim for the PIEs.
 Therefore, as part of your expenses paid or reimbursed, please ensure you include any PIEs on your expense report.
 Incidental travel expenses will include sundry-type incidental costs you will incur while working away.
 We also detail several Personal Incidental Expenses examples below and it is notable that these are small incidental type costs, where you may not have a receipt.

-PIEs are an available allowance for your business and they cover items which you would not incur if you were at home.
+PIEs are an available allowance for your UK contracting business and they cover items which you would not incur if you were at home.
 As a UK contractor, you can claim this overnight allowance working away at a client site.
 Some Personal Incidental Expenses examples of such items could include:

 - Telephone calls home.